FOC (Firm Order Commitment)

-An FOC can refer to landline phone services as well as internet services relevant to that line, such as DSL.
-In the case of LECs (Local Exchange Carriers), an FOC is specifically related to the movement of a port from one provider to another.
 For example, if you want to switch your home phone service from Verizon to AT&T, then Verizon will issue an FOC.
 In this case, the FOC is a commitment that the telephone number in question will be ported to the new provider at a certain date or time.

 FOCs may not be applicable when switching mobile phone numbers.
 Depending on the phone carrier, this may require a different process.
+Bandwidth can obtain or provide FOCs on port orders.

 More information on FOC

-- Bandwidth Dashboard Interactive REST API Documentation
+- Bandwidth App Interactive REST API Documentation

 - Short notice FOC